bchurchill/xmonad-pulsevolume/README.md

 # xmonad-pulsevolume
-Scripts for setting and visualizing pulseaudio volume with XMonad+xmobar
+Scripts for setting and visualizing pulseaudio volume with XMonad+xmobar (and maybe others).

 ## Purpose